milosz275/uav-collision-avoidance/README.md

 ## Usage

+Use `pip install uav-collision-avoidance` to install the app and run one of the following:
+- uav-collision-avoidance
+- uav-collision-avoidance-realtime
+- uav-collision-avoidance-prerender
+- uav-collision-avoidance-tests

-~~Use `pip install uav-collision-avoidance` to install the app~~ or build it by cloning the repo and running the following commands:
+## Build it by cloning the repo and running the following commands:

 [![Bash](https://skillicons.dev/icons?i=bash)](https://skillicons.dev)